 Incident Reports.
 The binder of incident reports is found in the Director's Office.
 It is indexed, and there is a list of suspended patrons.
-This information can be found on the Intranet in the Suspended Patron List file.
+This information can be found SharePoint -> Shared Documents -> Suspended Patrons

 Patron Record.
 Suspensions are noted in the patron record and PINs are changed to "SEE NOTE" on suspended individuals that have cards.